 In this measurement, a probe is inserted into your ear canal.
 This probe has a microphone and a speaker.
 When the sound waves enter the healthy inner ear, a response can be measured.
 This procedure is also practiced on infants.

-The most important thing in a hearing loss is time, which you should not lose in any case.
+The most important thing to do when you have a hearing loss is not to waste time.
 The sooner therapy begins, the better.
 It is best to detect and treat a hearing loss within 24 hours.
-You should therefore go immediately to an ear, nose and throat specialist or to the clinic.
-Blood flow to the inner ear is immediately stimulated, and possible triggers are also eliminated right away.
-Among the most common forms of therapy for a hearing loss include: Circulation-promoting drugs are administered.
+Therefore, you should go to the ear, nose and throat doctor immediately.
+Blood flow to the inner ear is immediately promoted, and possible triggers are also immediately eliminated.
+One of the most common forms of therapy for a hearing loss is the administration of blood flow-promoting medications.

-If the inner ear is too little blood flow or this blood flow should be disturbed, a hearing loss occurs.
-The necessary nutrients enter the inner ear with the blood.
+When there is insufficient blood flow to the inner ear, or when that blood flow should be disrupted, a hearing loss occurs.
+The necessary nutrients come with the blood into the inner ear.
 The blood is also important for the removal of the nutrients.
-If blood flow is persistently inhibited, the hair cells of your hearing organ will be permanently damaged.
+If blood flow is persistently inhibited, the hair cells of the cochlea will be permanently damaged.
 Therefore, medications are administered that promote blood flow.
 In addition, cortisone is usually used.
 This inhibits swelling.

 Lidocaine or procaine are often used locally for a hearing loss.
 This blocks the nerves that normally constrict the vessels.
-The agent must be administered under clinical observation and by a physician.
+The drug must be given under clinical observation and by a physician.

 If the hearing loss is persistent, your hair cells and sensory cells will be damaged.
-As a result, you suffer from permanent hearing loss.
-However, you can compensate for this hearing loss with a good hearing aid.
+As a result, you will suffer from permanent hearing loss.
+However, you can compensate for this hearing loss by using a hearing aid.
 If the hearing loss has been present for a long time or occurs in conjunction with tinnitus, you should definitely use a hearing aid.
-This is then equipped with a suitable noiser..
+This is then equipped with a so-called Noiser.

 Another treatment option for a hearing loss is treatment in an oxygen hyperbaric chamber.
 This method is extremely effective.
 However, in medical terms, it is not a clearly effective treatment method.